On the dihedral Euler characteristics of Selmer groups of abelian varieties: The definite case

-\begin{lemma} Let $v \nmid p$ be a finite prime of $K$.
-Let $L$ be any Galois extension of $K_v$, with Galois group $\Omega = \Gal(L/K_v)$.
+\begin{lemma} Let $v$ be a finite prime of $K$ which does not divide $p$.
+Let $L$ be an arbitrary Galois extension of $K_v$ with Galois group $\Omega = \Gal(L/K_v)$.
 Let denote the natural map induced by restriction.
 Then, we have bijections \end{lemma}

 \begin{proof} See \cite[Lemma 3.7]{C}.
 That is, consider the commutative diagram Here, $s_v$ denotes the restriction map on cohomology.
 The vertical arrows denote the surjective maps derived from Kummer theory on $A$.
-Now, observe that since $v \nmid p$, we have identifications Hence, the vertical arrows in $(\ref{C37})$ are isomorphisms, and we have bijections The result now follows from the Hochschild-Serre spectral sequence associated to $s_v$, using the well known fact that $H^2(K_v, A_{p^{\infty}})=0$. \end{proof}
+Now, observe that since $v$ does not divide $p$, we have identifications Hence, the vertical arrows in $(\ref{C37})$ are isomorphisms, and we have bijections The result now follows from the Hochschild-Serre spectral sequence associated to $s_v$, using the fact that $H^2(K_v, A_{p^{\infty}})=0$ by local Tate duality. \end{proof}